 You will need to complete a Disclosure and Barring Service check when applying for a course.

-The Careers Handbook, available online from the British Association/College of Occupational Therapists (BAOT/COT) , includes comprehensive advice for people considering a career in occupational therapy, and a detailed directory of courses and universities throughout the UK.
+The Careers Handbook, available online from the British Association of Occupational Therapists and College of Occupational Therapists (BAOT) , includes comprehensive advice for people considering a career in occupational therapy, and a detailed directory of courses and universities throughout the UK.
 Contact institutions individually to confirm their entry requirements, as these vary from course to course.
 It is extremely useful to visit an occupational therapy unit, within a hospital or social services, to gain an understanding of the profession before applying for a course.

 Applicants for occupational therapy courses and jobs will need to show they have: